-The applicant estimates approximately twenty weekly trips for the two full-time employees, six weekly trips for boarding horse owner visits, and 50 weekly trips for the horse trainer and students.
+The applicant estimates approximately 20 weekly trips for the two full time employees, six weekly trips for boarding horse owner visits, and 10 daily trips for the horse trainer and students.
+The trip estimate initially counted a round trip as one trip, so the calculations have been modified to count a round trip as two trips.
 The applicant prepared a frequency normalized daily count for the mentioned weekly trips with the addition of monthly, quarterly, and annual trips associated with the delivery of feed supplies, hay, and farrier and veterinarian supplies and visits.
-The trip generation for all non-resident trips totaled approximately eleven daily trips.
-The forecasted daily trips is approximately the number of trips generally associated with a single family residence (10 daily trips), and would be significantly below BAAQMD's recommended threshold of 2,000 vehicle trips per day.
+The trip generation for all non-resident trips totaled approximately fourteen daily trips.
+The forecasted daily trips is less than the number of trips generally associated with a single family residence (10 daily trips), and would be significantly below BAAQMD's recommended threshold of 2,000 vehicle trips per day.
 Given the relatively small number of vehicle trips generated by this project, compared to the size of the air basin, project related vehicle trips would contribute an insignificant amount of air pollution and would not result in a conflict or obstruction of an air quality plan.